dsnidr/nvim/README.md

-# 💤 LazyVim
+# 💤 LazyVim (customized)

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+LazyVim with a few changes and additions.

+External requirements:

+- ripgrep
+- fd-find